Bill Schillings | Director & Founder

 Favorite food -anything ethnic and spicy… and red wine!

-Favorite music - whatever Bill puts on her I-touch
+Favorite music - whatever Bill plays is fine with her

 Favorite movie - The Princess Bride